joannakl/cs102/syllabus.markdown

 - Looking at another student's work during an exam or a quiz.
 - Submitting work that was completed by someone else for a problem set, a programming project or an exam.
-- Submitting work that was completed by someone else and then modified by your for a problem set, a programming project or an exam.
+- Submitting work that was completed by someone else and then modified by you for a problem set, a programming project or an exam.